 Works of art– after their moments of pride and glory, while being exhibited and exposed to full view of public reception- go for a well-deserved rest to our museum storerooms.
 Check with your own eyes whether the works are kept in "fair" conditions.
 It is the museum "back kitchen", or the Open Storage.
 It is a specially adapted space that has strict rules concerning securing and storing the museum collections, while, at the same time allows us to display works of art in a convenient and interesting for visitors way.
 A visitor to the Storage has a great opportunity to expand their knowledge about the museum’s collection.

 Presentation of Archival Materials of the Neoplastic Room

 Host: Maciej Cholewiński

 The exhibition in the Reading Room of the Muzeum Sztuki library was created based on the collection of the Scientific Documentation Department.
-The following are objects on display that have never been shown before:
+The following are objects on display that were shown for the first time:

 • the only photograph of the original Neoplastic Room from 1948,

-• original list of guests from June 13, 1948, who participated in the opening of the new seat of the Muzeum Sztuki at Więckowskiego 36, and of the Neoplastic Room,
+• original list of guests from June 13, 1948, who participated in the opening of the new seat of Muzeum Sztuki on Więckowskiego 36, and of the Neoplastic Room,

 • model of the Neoplastic Room made by Bolesław Utkin from around 1960,